11 Grease Trap FAQ

 Grease traps play an important role in kitchens everywhere.
 If you’ve owned or worked in a restaurant, you probably know what a grease trap is and what it does.
 If not, you might be wondering, “What is a grease trap?”
-You’ll find the answer to that question, as well as the answers to 10 other common grease trap frequently asked questions, in the article below.
+You’ll find the answer to that question, as well as the answers to 10 other common grease trap frequently asked questions, in our grease trap FAQ.

 And if you have any questions about grease traps that are not covered in this article, please contact us.
 We’ll be happy to help you get the answers you need.